ItsSabi/R2/README.md

 Sept 4, 2019
 Working on Javascript research and learning.
-Going through Odin Project to freshen what I know and build off it. ss
+Going through Odin Project to freshen what I know and build off it.

+These projects are being done on a Linux virtual machine.
+Other directory is being done on different computer.